BBVA/kapow/docs/source/examples/index.rst

 You may want to add some extra HTTP header to the response.

-In this example we'll be adding the security header ``nosniff`` to the response.
+In this example we'll be adding the header ``X-Content-Type-Options`` to the response.

 .. code-block:: console
    :linenos: